sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

   - Probability

 Obviously we are in Btech/MCA we can easily solve these problems.
 But, WAIT, this ain't enough, because we need to solve these problems within the stipulated time as well.
 You have to improve your speed, and, for that, learn tricks/shortcuts to solve a particular type of problem.
 I am sharing a youtube channel for tricks : [SSC ADDA](https://www.youtube.com/channel/UCAyYBPzFioHUxvVZEn4rMJA
-)     , but there are many others which can be followed.
+)     , but there are many others that can be followed.

-Now, you know shortcuts, your speed is improved , it's time to practice.
+Now, you know shortcuts, your speed is improved, it's time to practice.
   Practice questions from : [IndiaBix](https://www.indiabix.com/aptitude/questions-and-answers/)

    <p align="center"><img src="Images/apt.jpg" height = "271" width="198"></p>

-Further if you want to practice more, you can also follow RS Agarwal.
+Further, if you want to practice more, you can also follow RS Agarwal.

    # Coding Round

    - The magic of C & C++ :
      - Firstly, you should know the languages C & C++.
-Although there are many advanced programming languages in the market , but, C and C++ are the basics.
-Many interviewers expect this and can ask concepts in face-to-face interview rounds or output based questions even in the aptitute round.
+Although there are many advanced programming languages in the market, but, C and C++ are the basics.
+Many interviewers expect this and can ask concepts in face-to-face interview rounds or output based questions even in the aptitude round.

       - Practice output based questions on C from : [GeeksforGeeks : C Multiple Choice Questions](https://www.geeksforgeeks.org/c-multiple-choice-questions/)
       - and C++ from : [GeeksforGeeks : C++ Multiple Choice Questions](https://www.geeksforgeeks.org/c-programming-multiple-choice-questions/)

    - The Data Structures & Algorithms :
-       - DSA is the root of coding round.
+       - DSA is the root of the coding round.
 You should have good grip over this.
 Concepts can be cleared from the book "Data Structures and Algorithms" by Narashimha Karumanchi

            <a target="_blank" href="https://www.amazon.in/Data-Structures-Algorithms-Made-Easy/dp/819324527X?&_encoding=UTF8&tag=sakshamsachde-21&linkCode=ur2&linkId=ea34c421fabbb57e2422b95f840f5cf1&camp=3638&creative=24630">Data-Structures-Algorithms-Made-Easy in C++</a><img src="//ir-in.amazon-adsystem.com/e/ir?t=sakshamsachde-21&l=ur2&o=31" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />